astronomer/airflow-guides/guides/cross-dag-dependencies.md

 ### Dataset driven scheduling

-In Airflow 2.4+, you can use datasets to create data driven dependencies between DAGs.
+In Airflow 2.4+, you can use datasets to create data-driven dependencies between DAGs.
 This means that DAGs which access the same data can have explicit, visible relationships, and that DAGs can be scheduled based on updates to these datasets.
 Downstream DAGs can be made dependent on an arbitrary number of datasets to be updated.

-This method is useful when a downstream DAG should only run after one or more datasets have been updated by one or more upstream DAGs, especially if those updates can be very irregular.
+You should use this method if you have a downstream DAG that should only run after one or more datasets have been updated by one or more upstream DAGs, especially if those updates can be very irregular.
 Additionally, you will have increased observability into the dependencies between your DAGs and datasets in the Airflow UI (see the 'DAG dependencies View' section).

 In the context of dataset driven scheduling, two new terms were introduced: